sverraest/pomelo-php/README.md

 ## About

-➡️ You can follow me on 🐦 [Twitter](https://www.twitter.com/simondoestech) or ✉️ email me at simon[-at-]appfleet.uk.
+➡️ You can follow me on 🐦 [Twitter](https://www.twitter.com/simondoestech) or ✉️ email me at simon[-at-]pomelopay.com.

 ⭐ Sign up as a merchant at https://pomelopay.com and start receiving payments in seconds.